Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 A reboot of the classic children’s show of the same name, Ghostwriter follows the adventures of four kids in a haunted bookstore.
 The ghost brings classics of literature to life, and the kids must solve the mysteries that they entail.

-Ghostwriter is currently on its second season.
-A third season is in production and will debut on Apple TV+ in the future.
-The show began in 2019.

-Tiny World season two starts on April 16, and Apple has already announced that the show has been renewed for a third season.
+More episodes of Ghostwriter are on the way.
+The show has been officially renewed for a third season.

 Tehran